greenwyrt/plover2CAT/README.md

 # Development

-Plover2CAT at present, is one gigantic class, and with absolutely no tests.
 See the docs for details of the implementation, and wished-for features.
+Much of Plover2CAT does not have unit tests.

 # Contribute